jdeva/AWSQuickSightMigrationHelper/README.md

 > [!WARNING]
 > Going to a previous version of a dashboard after the datasets have been updated, can result in inconsistent behaviour and sometimes even break the dashboard.

-## Conclusion
-This repo equips you to programmatically migrate QuickSight objects, like dashboards, between accounts, streamlining deployments and minimizing manual effort.
-By following the steps outlined here, you can efficiently transfer your dashboards from source (e.g., dev) to target (e.g., prod) environments, as required.

 ## References

 1. https://aws.amazon.com/blogs/big-data/migrate-amazon-quicksight-across-aws-accounts/